Fa2bio/Data-Structure-Using-C/Attendance-Sheet/README.md

 ## <a name="installation"></a>Installation

 - Clone the repository for your device;
-- In your ide, import it as an existing project.
+- Import it as an existing project in your ide.

 ## <a name="run-application"></a>Run Application